There is no time like the present to take stock of your website strategy. And these days, your healthcare SEO plan should be at the top of your list.

 There are four types of search intent.
 Remember these as you’re evaluating keywords to target with your content.

-- Informational: The user is looking for an answer to a question, such as “What is the treatment for an ear infection?” or “What are the symptoms of COVID-19?”
+- Informational: The user wants answers to a question, such as “What is the treatment for an ear infection?”or “What are the symptoms of COVID-19?”

-- Commercial: The user is shopping around for options and trying to find information that will help them decide.
-For example, “best hospitals Denver” or “orthopedic surgeon reviews Seattle.”
+- Commercial: The user wants to find information to help them make a decision.
+For example, “best hospitals Denver”or “orthopedic surgeon reviews Seattle.”

-- Navigational: The user wants to find a specific brand or website, such as “UCHealth patient portal” or “Baptist Health doctor directory.”
+- Navigational: The user wants a specific brand or website, such as “UCHealth patient portal”or “Baptist Health doctor directory.”

-What are healthcare marketers prioritizing in 2022?
+What are some healthcare content trends for 2023?
 See the results from our healthcare marketing trends survey.

 3. Incorporate more than just your primary keyword